Frequently Asked Questions

 Q. I want Direct Save Telecom to install a new telephone line, what happens next?

-We will call you to confirm the installation date and to ensure that this is convenient for you, time slots are 8am to 1pm or 1pm to 6pm Monday to Friday.
+We will call or text you to confirm the installation date and to ensure that this is convenient for you, time slots are 8am to 1pm or 1pm to 6pm Monday to Friday.
 Someone aged 18 or older must be at the premises during the alloted time frame.
-If the engineer cannot gain entry to your premises during the agreed time slot you will be liable to a £100.00 missed appontment fee.
+If the engineer cannot gain entry to your premises during the agreed time slot you will be liable to a £125.00 missed appontment fee.

 Q. I've just signed up to switch to Direct Save Telecom, What happens next?